 Coca-Cola 600 sets (extra) stage for playoff push

-Cup drivers, such as pole-sitter Kevin Harvick, can earn extra points during the 400-lap race at Charlotte thanks to NASCAR adding a fourth stage.
+Cup drivers, including Dale Earnhardt Jr., can earn extra points during the 400-lap race at Charlotte thanks to NASCAR adding a fourth stage.
 And those same points could be what gets a team into the playoffs.

 Justin Allgaier, driver of the No. 7, will start on the pole for today's NASCAR Xfinity Series race at Charlotte Motor Speedway.

 Christopher Bell, considered one of the top young talents in NASCAR, makes his Xfinity Series debut today for Joe Gibbs Racing.

 Kyle Larson, the NASCAR Cup series points leader, was fastest in final practice Saturday at Charlotte.
 Ryan Blaney was second on the speed chart.

 The team of Brad Keselowski works on cosmetic damage to his car after he caught the wall in practice Saturday afternoon.
 The team should be able to fix the car.

 Members of the Evil Geniuses Halo team leave the NASCAR Xfinity Series prerace drivers meeting in Charlotte.
 They will give the command to start engines for the race today.

 On Memorial Day weekend, Goodyear adds a message on its NASCAR tires: